krimple/springone2gx-addons-presentation/addon-command-annotations/slides.md

       ... do something
     }

-* You can set the context with the `optionContext` attribute of `@CliOption`
+* set context with `optionContext` on `@CliOption`
-* The option context is passed to the converter method
+* converter can distinguish between multiple commands
-* A way to distinguish the source of the converted data or options on how to treat the incoming data
+* may need to convert differently based on the source

 !SLIDE